-- immunization requirements of this section may be appealed to the State Health Officer. - (5) The final determination of the State Health Officer is subject to a right of appeal pursuant to the provisions of §29A-5-1 et seq. of this code. - (i) A physician who provides any person with a false certificate of immunization against chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio, rubella, tetanus and whooping cough is guilty of a misdemeanor and, upon conviction, shall be fined not less than \$25 nor more than \$100.
+- (4) The Immunization Officer's decision on a request for an exemption to the compulsory immunization requirements of this section may be appealed to the State Health Officer. - (5) The final determination of the State Health Officer is subject to a right of appeal pursuant to the provisions of article five, chapter twenty-nine a of this code - (h) A physician who provides an exemption certificate shall submit to the commissioner when he or she grants an exemption the medical evidence that immunization is contraindicated or there exists a specific precaution to a particular vaccine. - (i)(j) A physician who approves and provides a child with a false certificate of immunization against chickenpox, hepatitis-b, measles, meningitis, mumps, diphtheria, polio, rubella, tetanus and whooping cough is subject to disciplinary action by his or her board. guilty of a misdemeanor and, upon conviction, shall be fined not less than \$25 nor more than \$100